yerry77/TG-full-length/README.md

 ## Scripts to visualize results

 Sample code used to visualize results.
-Visit the folder for details. https://github.com/yerry77/TG-full-length/tree/main/result%20visualization
+Visit the folder for details. result visualization